Engee documentation

 engee.update_params(model_name::String)

-The function allows you to dynamically apply parameter changes in the workspace to an already running simulation without having to stop and restart it.
+The feature allows you to dynamically apply parameter changes in the workspace to an already running simulation without having to stop and restart it.
 If there is no working simulation, then the function does nothing.

 It can take as an optional argument the name of the model or the object of the model for which the parameter update should be applied.
 This functionality is equivalent to clicking the "Compile Model" button during the simulation.